Biological Interventions for Mental Health Care

 Other approaches, like group therapy, provide a supportive environment for individuals with emotional trauma and mental health challenges to share their experiences, connect with others, and learn coping strategies.

-Another form of therapy, called psychoeducation, aims to educate patients about their mental health challenge and provide them with the knowledge and skills they need to manage their symptoms effectively and help people overcome their challenges and heal permanently.
+Another form of therapy, called psychoeducation, aims to educate patients about their mental health challenges and provide them with the knowledge and skills they need to manage their symptoms effectively and help people overcome their challenges and heal permanently.

 There is no doubt that these interventions have helped millions of people worldwide each year, individually and in tandem with one another.
 But unfortunately, each one of these interventions takes time and dedication and not all address the root cause of the challenge or trauma.